This year has been about purifying my motives.

 But if it’s making you jealous, it’s time to start looking at your heart more than what you’re jealous for.

 That’s if it’s jealousy.
-I know sometimes we have longing that isn’t jealousy, but we need to acknowledge our jealousy when we’re doing it.
+Sometimes we have longings that are not jealousy, but we need to acknowledge our jealousy when that’s what it is.

 Of all the things to kill you, Jesus doesn’t want it to be you.
 He created your emotions so that you could live out His plan for you, not so that jealousy could burn you up before your time.
 Sometimes the fire of our souls gets out of control.
 So call upon the God whose fire cleanses and purifies, not destroys.